rmahathi/visual-search-machine/README.md

 ---

-## ✅ Steps to Run PaLIGemma Locally
+## ✅ Steps to Run the Model Locally

 ### **Step 1: Clone the Repo Locally**
 ```bash